raws4uce/bobby/README.md

 # oh dear, where do i begin
 simple, is a linked list, sorry, an ASYNCHRONOUS linked list, across a client server model, this was met with a lot of procrastination, hence the wait, but i mean here we are. check toml for little rundown

+# not_AOC
+its not AOC submissions, but on a separate note, im ready for AOC.
+No LLM's near me buddy.

 # *burn bridge when we get to it*